jacobduck99/delivery-tracker-v2/README.md

 - Modern React UI
 - Proper, organized API routes
 - Clean state management
-- A structure built for future features like OCR, GPS logging, and historical analytics
+- A structure built for future features

 This project is more than an app.
 It’s a tool that gives workers something they never had before: